Spain beats Sweden 2-1 with last-minute goal and advances to its first Women’s World Cup final

 Salma Paralluelo, the 19-year-old super-sub who also scored the game-winner in Spain’s 2-1 extra-time quarterfinals victory over the Netherlands, scored in the 81st minute to put Spain up 1-0.
 She gestured for the crowd to cheer, and the crowd thought it was celebrating Spain’s decider.

 But the celebration was brief.
-Rebecca Blomqvist tied it for Sweden in the 88th.
+Rebecka Blomqvist tied it for Sweden in the 88th.

 Then, just 90 seconds later, Carmona beat Sweden goalkeeper Zecira Musovic with the game-winner.